myduino/Hibiscus-Sense-Arduino/Exercise_02_Glowing_Light/README.md

 pinMode(2, OUTPUT);
 ```

 Inside the `void loop()` function, we will control the brightness of the blue LED to produce glowing blue LED effect.
 Since the blue LED circuit is active-low, the PWM value begins from _(255 to 0)_.
-In order to produce, glowing effect, we need have a decremental PWM value 1 by 1, from 255 to 254, from 254 to 253, from 253 to 252 and so on until the value reach minimum PWM value, for exaple, 150.
+In order to produce, glowing effect, we need have a decremental PWM value 1 by 1, from 255 to 254, from 254 to 253, from 253 to 252 and so on until the value reach minimum PWM value, for example, 150.
 We can use `for()` statement to automatically generate decremental variable of PWM value from 255-150 as follows, where the `analogWrite()` function is inside `for()` statement:
 ```cpp
 for(int brightness = 255; brightness >= 150; brightness--){
     // function will generate PWM output signal according to variable brightness value